onlyquake/xonotic-wiki/Repository_Access.md

 Setting up the development environment
 --------------------------------------

-You first need tools to download and compile the Xonotic game data.
 Make sure you have at least 2 GB memory to compile.

 ### Linux